Mimerme/Mimerme-s-Util-Console/README.md

 - runs on Windows (can be modified/plans for multiplatform)
 - manages modules for Java Applications, similar to NPM or RubyGems
 - universal and can be configured to run any application written in any language using batch scripts
-- all-update modules
+- update-all modules, good for easy dependency management
 - core-update module
-- easy running of programs (release run [module]), no more Java -jar [module] -Xmx512M -Xms512M
+- easy running of programs (release run [module]), no more Java -jar [module]
 - download modules from anywhere, including GitHub, Dropbox, and Google Drive (independent repo management)

 #Problems